samoyed-health-foundation/website/site/content/diseases/piebald-or-extreme-piebald-gene-2013-deafness.md

 The BAER test is an extremely reliable, objective test used to determine if a dog is deaf in one or both ears.
 If the deafness is partial, it can also measure the extent of hearing loss.
-BAER stands for
-\"Brainstem Auditory Evoked Response.\" It is a procedure using computer-regulated sensors to record the electrical activity of the brain in response to sound stimulation.
+BAER stands for "Brainstem Auditory Evoked Response."
+It is a procedure using computer-regulated sensors to record the electrical activity of the brain in response to sound stimulation.
 Electrodes are put just under the skin, but these do not seem to bother most dogs.